sanadhis/ADA-2017/project/README.md

 * Visualize to show the correlation
 * Observation & Comment

-## Question Block 3: What does popular songs contain
+## Question Block 3: Quality of popular songs
 ### Q3.1 Do people care more about lyrics?
 #### Design of experiment: